Canelo cruises to points win over GGG to wrap up rivalry

 Canelo Alvarez cruises to points win over Gennady Golovkin to wrap up rivalry

-The scorecards were surprisingly close – not for the first time in this rivalry – but the reality is that Alvarez saw off his ageing opponent with ease to close this chapter of each fighter’s career
+The scorecards were surprisingly close – not for the first time in this trilogy – but the reality is that Alvarez saw off his ageing opponent with ease to close this chapter of each fighter’s career

 Over the course of 12 rounds on Saturday night, “GGG” took on an unfortunate new meaning for Gennady Golovkin, as his chances of securing ‘justice’ in his trilogy with Saul “Canelo” Alvarez were rapidly going, going, and then gone at last.